 witness bodies layered as captured from behind

-We may know or recognise that we are conscious and that it is or we are conscious of our self (self conscious) and what we experience.
-Intentionality describes the nature of the conscious being conscious of something, that is our self and what we may experience in our reality.
+We may know or recognise that we are conscious and that we are conscious of our self (self conscious) and what we experience.
+Intentionality describes the nature of the conscious being conscious of something, ie., of our self and of what we may experience in our reality.

 To witness is a familiar act and experience of observance.
 However, the witness as a noun or entity is difficult to determine, as the actuality or existence of the self is.
-We can determine what we experience, but the self as the experience-er or witness to the experience incurs or is subject to the difficulty of self-referencing; we cannot determine the determining self (“self-referencing conundrum”).
+We can determine what we experience, but the self as the experience-er is subject to the difficulty of self-referencing; we cannot determine the determining self (“self-referencing conundrum”).

 The conscious reigns from above our reality.
 The mind’s spread with notion above and sense below, our line-up and facing the world we see, and the mind’s identity towards the mid-line.
 Centred right and as captured from behind.

 These components of our reality may be recognised in their actuality or existence in space as projected parts.
-The distinction of the witness and conscious is made by this positional distinction of what are there, that is in terms of where they are.
+The distinction of the witness and conscious is made by this positional distinction from a spatial orientation, of what are there, i.e, in terms of where they are.
 Otherwise the self-referencing conundrum refuses such differentiation between self-aware and self-conscious.

-I label as the conscious what reigns from above our self and our reality of experience, and as the witness the disassociation behind by which we are aware of what is witnessed.
-We may gain images as if perceived from a different or distant perspective but we are aware of experiencing that as witnessed from behind.
+I label as the conscious what reigns from above our self and our experience, and as the witness the disassociation behind by which we are aware, of what is witnessed.

 What is orientated in space of our reality is orientated with our whole self to be “in relation with” our whole self.